SciCrunch/Foundry-Docs/curator-guide/source-ingestion-tutorial-simplified.md

 2. In your terminal use the command `cd bin` to move into the bin directory.
 3. In your terminal use the command `./manager.sh` to open the manager.
 4. In your terminal use the command `list` to see a list of resources, make sure your resource is listed.
 It should be at the bottom.

+#### Editing a source's transformation after ingestion

+- If you edit a source's transformation file after you have already ingested that source's records then you need to send the records back to the transform and run them again.
+  - For example if you edited the transformation for `SCR_013731-NXR_Organisms_DEV-RIN` after already ingesting the records and after updating the source using `update_source.sh SCR_013731-NXR_Organisms_DEV-RIN` then complete these steps:
+    1. Run the command `status SCR_013731-NXR_Organisms_DEV-RIN` and make sure there are no records with errors.
+    2. IF there are NO errors then run the command `run status SCR_013731-NXR_Organisms_DEV-RIN status:finished step:transform to_end`.
+This will re-run the records starting with the transformation step.
+    3. Check the status of the run periodically using `status SCR_013731-NXR_Organisms_DEV-RIN`.
+    4. IF there are errors then run the command `run status SCR_013731-NXR_Organisms_DEV-RIN status:error step:transform to_end` first and then run the command `run status SCR_013731-NXR_Organisms_DEV-RIN status:finished step:transform to_end` afterwards.